 This tutorial is best for people looking to make some extra money on the side, so someone that doesn’t have a job yet, students and people in a similar situation.

-Arbitrage is the act of selling something that you don’t own yet, taking the money you customer spends, and buying the item for them at a cheaper price.
+Arbitrage is the act of selling something that you don’t own yet, and by taking the money your customer has spent, you buy the item for them at a cheaper price.
+You profit from this by taking the difference between the price you sold at and the price you bought at.

-- Send the DVD to tom, -£1 for postage
+- Send the DVD to the customer and pay £1 for postage; and

 Product research for arbitrage